bomonike/bomonike.github.io/prompt-engineering.md

 Dpsy asks that you write your system in normal Python, but express <strong>AI steps</strong> in the form of <strong>DSPy signatures</strong>.

+As with other languaes, a signature defineds the input and output parameters of a function.

 DSPy handles: